 The advanced search allows you to search for an exact phrase or term using a phrase query along with backtick syntax to get the exact match results.

-In this example, title ~ "`I get too many emails`" searching a phrase query within a backtick will return results with the exact match of the query provided.
+I get too many emails" searching a phrase query within a backtick will return results with the exact match of the query provided.

-You can now search cases by status type using a simple query in the Advanced Search field.
+You can search for cases by status type using a simple query in the Advanced Search field.

 statusType = "Closed",